 - Attendance Allowance claim form and guidance notes

 A Blue Badge allows those with severe mobility problems to park close to where they need to go by allowing them to access on-street parking concessions and free on-street parking.
 It can be used both as a driver and a passenger.
 The scheme can also provide access to accessible parking bays.

 More information about the Blue Badge scheme can be accessed at nidirect:

 Disability Living Allowance (DLA) helps with disabled people’s mobility or care costs.
-Adults between 16 and State Pension age must now claim Personal Independence Payment.
-DLA is neither taxable nor means-tested but a medical assessment can be required.
+Adults between 16 and State Pension age must now claim Personal Independence Payment, but DLA can still be claimed for children under 16.
+DLA is neither taxable nor means-tested but medical assessment is required.

 More information about DLA, a claim form and contact details for the Disability and Carers Service can be accessed at nidirect: